-A quinoa black bean salad with roasted sweet potatoes, black beans, corn, red bell pepper, and a delicious cilantro lime dressing.
+A quinoa black bean salad with roasted sweet potatoes, black beans, corn, red bell pepper, and a delicious cilantro dressing.
 This quinoa black bean salad makes a delicious meal, great weekly meal prep, or side dish.

 Quinoa Black Bean Salad

 I’ve shared a lot of quinoa salad recipes over the years, and for good reason too!
 They’re filling, packed with good ingredients, and most importantly- taste good!.
 Over the years, there have been two contenders for “most popular”quinoa salads – either this lemon roasted sweet potato quinoa salad or this avocado, cucumber, and tomato quinoa salad.
 Have you tried either?!

 I hope this quinoa black bean salad is just as loved, because it might be my boys’ new favorite.
 It’s loaded with protein and veggies and dressed in the most delicious cilantro dressing.

 Let’s talk process for making this black bean quinoa salad first: